BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 $\min \limits_{W \ge 0, H \ge 0} Tr((V - WH)^T(V - WH))$

-This is a minimization problem which can be solved through taking a derivative of a scalar function with respect to a matrix argument, which is explained in more detail [here](https://www.youtube.com/watch?v=9fc-kdSRE7Y) and [here](https://en.wikipedia.org/wiki/Matrix_calculus#Scalar-by-matrix).
+This is a minimization problem which can be solved through taking a derivative of a scalar function with respect to a matrix argument (the concept and mechanics of derivative of a scalar function with respect to a matrix argument is explained in detail [here](https://www.youtube.com/watch?v=9fc-kdSRE7Y) and [here](https://en.wikipedia.org/wiki/Matrix_calculus#Scalar-by-matrix)).

-We will be doing a gradient descent, iteratively decreasing Frobenius norm of our trace with respect to $W$ matrix with $H$ fixed every odd step and with respect to $H$ matrix with $W$ matrix fixed every even step:
+We will be doing a gradient descent, iteratively decreasing Frobenius norm with respect to $W$ matrix with $H$ fixed every odd step and with respect to $H$ matrix with $W$ matrix fixed every even step:

 $W \leftarrow W -   \eta_W \cdot  \nabla_W f(W,H)$